Conreality/conreality-wiki/To-Dos.md

 Development Infrastructure
 --------------------------

-- Finish the build system overhaul to use Autotools instead of OCamlbuild.
-  (@bendiken)
 - Finish the Debian/Ubuntu packaging based on the Autotools build system.
   (@bendiken)
 - Ensure that the build system supports out-of-tree compiles. (@bendiken)